ledorsapmalat/custom_ubuntu/README.md

 # custom_ubutu

-This project was created to customized a LINUX (Ubuntu Flavor) 32-Bit Server for Helix's taste targeting initially the Locker Network (BOSS) Application.
+This project was created to customized a LINUX (Ubuntu Flavor) 32-Bit Server targeting initially for use on a JavaFX Standalone Application.
 It can be customized based on the needs of individual application.

 ## Main Files to Modify
 ```